Which city is cheaper, Portofino or Corfu?

 Portofino is a world class resort vacation destination.
 Known for it's exclusive luxury, there are a number of high end resorts in the area.
 Popular options include Splendido, Sublimis Boutique Hotel, and Grand Hotel Miramare.

-Plenty of visitors enjoy relaxing on the beach in Portofino.
+Many people head to Portofino to enjoy the beach.
 Like much of the Italian coast, the beaches in the area are dramatic and beautiful.
 They're also rocky and pebbly and can get a bit crowded during the summer months.

-Known for its hiking, Corfu draws a crowd to experience the nature and the trails.
+People visit Corfu specifically for its hiking, as the natural beauty is well-known.
 The stunning natural beauty of the island means you'll find some of the most breathtaking hikes in the Greek Isles.
 From the lush green rolling hills to the striking blue waters, there are many places to soak up this island's idyllic setting.
 The island is also rich in plant life and you'll find more than 30 species of orchids here.
 Popular hiking trails include Vlacherna Trail (good for beginners and families), Mount Pantokrator Trail (the most challenging on the island), and Old Town Hiking Trail which takes you through the history of the area.

-If you're looking to go shopping, Corfu and Portofino both offer plenty of spots.
+If you're looking to go shopping, Corfu and Portofino both offer plenty of very good spots.

 Corfu is well-known for its shopping.
 You'll find most of the shops concentrated in Corfu Town.
 Popular items to purchase include leather goods, jewelry, ceramics, and items made from olive wood.